yoctoproject/poky/documentation/dev-manual/common-tasks.rst

               $ wic help ls

-   The following command shows what is in Partition one:
+   The following command shows what is in partition one:
    ::

         $ wic ls tmp/deploy/images/qemux86/core-image-minimal-qemux86.wic:1